JasonEngbrecht/virtual_client/NEXT_CHAT_PROMPT.md

 # Virtual Client - Continue Development

+## 🛍️ STOP: Read This First
+**I work at YOUR pace.
+I will:**
+- Show you my approach BEFORE coding
+- Wait for your approval at each step
+- Run tests and wait for confirmation before updating docs
+- Never rush ahead without your input

 ## 🎯 Start Here:
 1. **Read `.claude-context.md`** - Quick overview of current task
 2. **Read `CURRENT_SPRINT.md`** - Detailed task requirements